nielsgl/colbert-server/README.md

 In case you don't want to use the script / `uv` tool you can set it up as follows:

-1. Add the dependencies to your project: `uv add colbert-ai flask faiss-cpu torch`
+1. Add the dependencies to your project: `uv add colbert-ai flask faiss-cpu` and `uv add torch --index pytorch-cpu` (the repo already provides the PyTorch CPU index in `pyproject.toml`).
 2. Download the files (both the index and the collection) from the `archives` directory from the HuggingFace dataset and unzip them.
 3. Copy the `standalone.py` script from this repository and edit the `INDEX_ROOT` and `COLLECTION_PATH` variables.
 4. Run the server with `uv run standalone.py` and <tada.wav>